 Autoplay: When toggled on the video will start immediately after the ad is loaded.

-Show controls: When toggled on the video will display playback controls on the bottom of the element.
+Show controls: When toggled on, the video will display playback controls on the bottom of the element.

 Loop: When toggled on the video will loop infinitely, independently from how your ad will loop.

 Loop with ad: When toggled on the video will replay every time the ad loops.
-So, if you want to have your video and other animated elements looping in sync, select toggle on “loop with ads”.
+So, if you want to have your video and other animated elements looping in sync, select the toggle on “loop with ads”.

 In order to see whether or not your video behaves as expected, and is in line with your other elements, you have to preview the ad as a whole.
-For this, you simply click the “review” button in the navigation toolbar on top of your canvas.
+For this, you simply click the “preview” button in the navigation toolbar on top of your canvas.